nccgroup/VCG/README.txt

 ====================================================================================
-Latest additions to VCG V2.3.1
+Latest additions to VCG V2.3.2
 ------------------------------------------------------------------------------------

 New features:
-	1)	GUI change means that target language selection is via a dropdown list instead of menu.
+	1)	GUI change means that target language selection is via a dropdown list instead of menu (as in V2.3.1).
-	2)	Beta functionality now includes the scanning of R Script.
+	2)	Beta functionality now includes the scanning of R Script (as in V2.3.1).
-	3)	Progress bars are now more informative on file counts.
+	3)	Minor bug fixes to deal with various issues and restore the allowing of multiple application instances.

 ====================================================================================